sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 ------------

 ## Intro.
-This guide will walk you through the process of creating a live cd that enable you to run Dissect with docker container on LiveCD.
+This guide will walk you through the process of creating a live cd that enables you to run Dissect with a docker container on LiveCD.
 - [x] [Docker](https://docs.docker.com/ "Docker"): Open-source platform for developing, shipping, and running applications in isolated containers.
-- [x] [Dissect](https://github.com/fox-it/dissect "Dissect"): Open-source DFIR framework and toolset that allows you to quickly access and analyse forensic artefacts from various disk and file formats
+- [x] [Dissect](https://github.com/fox-it/dissect "Dissect"): Open-source DFIR framework and toolset that allows you to quickly access and analyze forensic artifacts from various disk and file formats

 ### Purpose of this page
 - [ ] **Maintaining docker images for the live-cd usage**
 	> Limitation running docker on read-only file-system - [Discussion on docker forum](https://forums.docker.com/t/docker-on-a-livecd/136225/18 "Discussion on docker forum")
-- [ ] Examples on how to use `config/` directory for various needs
+- [ ] Examples of how to use `config/` directory for various needs

 ### Flow
 1. Understand how to build our first customized live-cd
 	- [x] live-cd with installed docker packages
-	- [x] docker daemon that's operate under the the read-only limitation
+	- [x] docker daemon that operates under the read-only limitation
-2. Demonstration how to update docker images that are shipped with you customized live-cd
+2. Demonstration of how to update docker images that are shipped with your customized live-cd

 ------------